AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ```

-I've arbitrarily added a 20px margin between the horizontal line and the selected node; this could very well be a parameter chosen by the user from a UI control you can add later.
+Here, an arbitrary 20px margin is added between the horizontal line and the selected node; this could very well be a parameter chosen by the user from a UI control you can add later.
 The line is extended to a `nodeWidth` length, i.e., the `mediaRectangle`'s.
-We can finally add it to the scenegraph.
+You can finally add it to the scenegraph.

 ```js
 editor.context.insertionParent.children.append(hLine);